ChiaraCati/FlooData/README.md

 ### Questions

 2. What is an hydrogeological disruption What is their distribution on the territory?
-    - Map of Emilia Romagn, divided into provinces, with bubbles pointing to disruptions' locations, also their type and aount per tyoe infoormation has been specified in tool tips.\
+    - Map of Emilia Romagn, divided into provinces, with bubbles pointing to disruptions' locations, also their type and aount per tyoe infoormation has been specified in tool tips.<br>
     [Code example](https://www.highcharts.com/blog/chartchooser/map-comparison-continuous/ )

 3. What is the typology of the water disaster?